Gender and development: Practical approach

+Criticism

 Some of the common critiques of the WAD approach include concerns that the women-only development projects would struggle, or ultimately fail, due to their scale, and the marginalized status of these women.
 Furthermore, the WAD perspective suffers from a tendency to view women as a class, and pay little attention to the differences among women (such as feminist concept of intersectionality), including race and ethnicity, and prescribe development endeavors that may only serve to address the needs of a particular group.
 While an improvement on WID, WAD fails to fully consider the relationships between patriarchy, modes of production, and the marginalization of women.
 It also presumes that the position of women around the world will improve when international conditions become more equitable.
 Additionally, WAD has been criticized for its singular preoccupation with the productive side of women's work, while it ignores the reproductive aspect of women's work and lives.
 Therefore, WID/WAD intervention strategies have tended to concentrate on the development of income-generating activities without taking into account the time burdens that such strategies place on women.
 Value is placed on income-generating activities, and none is ascribed to social and cultural reproduction.